Azure/terraform-azurerm-avm-res-containerregistry-registry/README.md

 - `private_service_connection_name` - (Optional) The name of the private service connection.
 One will be generated if not set.
 - `network_interface_name` - (Optional) The name of the network interface.
 One will be generated if not set.
 - `location` - (Optional) The Azure location where the resources will be deployed.
 Defaults to the location of the resource group.
 - `resource_group_name` - (Optional) The resource group where the resources will be deployed.
-Defaults to the resource group of the Key Vault.
+Defaults to the resource group of the Container Registry.
 - `ip_configurations` - (Optional) A map of IP configurations to create on the private endpoint.
 If not specified the platform will create one.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
   - `name` - The name of the IP configuration.
   - `private_ip_address` - The private IP address of the IP configuration.